Inside of a room with clean indoor air quality looking out a window with a cityscape and wildfire in the distance

 Stay informed

-The Air Quality Index (AQI) is a system developed by the Environmental Protection Agency (EPA) that shows the outdoor air quality in your area in real-time.
-The AQI is based on a scale from 0 to 500: the higher the value, the greater the level of air pollution and health concern.
-This scale is divided into six color-coded categories that represent diferent levels of health
+The Air Quality Index (AQI) is a system developed by the Environmental Protection Agency (EPA) that shows the outdoor air quality in your area in real time.
+The AQI is based on a scale from 0 to 500: the higher the value, the greater the level of air pollution and health concerns.
+This scale is divided into six color-coded categories that represent different levels of health

 concern.
 These range from green (good air quality), yellow (moderately good), orange (unhealthy for sensitive groups with respiratory diseases), red (unhealthy), and purple (very unhealthy).
 Knowing your AQI level is important during a wildfire, when air pollution levels change quickly.